RAMAC: Multimodal Risk-Aware Offline Reinforcement Learning and the Role of Behavior Regularization: Introduction

-Here, we aim to leverage the advantages of expressive policies without compromising risk-aversion or increasing the OOD action rate.
-To this end, inspired by the success of risk-neutral expressive policies such as ~\citep{wang2022diffusion}, RAMAC optimizes a joint objective composed of a BC and CVaR.
-The direct empirical BC term reduces BC estimation error effect observed in methods such as ~\citep{nair2020awac} and hence, reduces the OOD visitation rate which is a critical issue in offline RL.
-The CVaR term in the objective removes risk-blindness (Fig.~\ref{fig:ramac_evolutions}).
-We show that RAMAC yields high expected return while minimizing risk on complex multimodal offline benchmarks.
+Here, we aim to leverage the advantages of expressive policies with tail-risk control without adding extra learned components (e.g., dynamics models or ensembles) or separate OOD pipelines (e.g., additional risk-averse policy training).
+To this end, inspired by the success of recent risk-neutral expressive policies such as~\citep{wang2022diffusion,park2025flow}, RAMAC couples an expressive generative actor with a distributional critic and \emph{differentiates a single composite objective (BC + CVaR) through the generative process}~\citep{chow2015risk,di2012policy}.
+Beyond providing a simple and modular recipe for risk-aware expressive policies, we give an objective-level analysis that links behavior divergence control to safety: BC regularization suppresses per-state OOD action probabilities and, more importantly, stabilizes CVaR of bounded return-related scores, explaining why this \emph{single composite objective} mitigates lower-tail blow-ups for expressive generative actors (Sec.~\ref{sec:risk_pitfalls}).
+We also empirically show that RAMAC yields high expected return while minimizing risk on complex multimodal offline benchmarks.
+Our contributions can be summarized as:

-Our contributions can be summarized as: \begin{itemize}[leftmargin=1.2em,itemsep=3pt] \item \textbf{Risk-aware expressive policy learning:} We leverage expressive policies in the context of risk-aware RL and present two instantiations: \textbf{RADAC} (diffusion) and \textbf{RAFMAC} (flow matching). \item \textbf{Theoretical insight:} We provide a theoretical discussion on how a BC regularized objective can improve performance in the context of offline RL.
-Driven by our theoretical results, we conjecture on one possible mechanism through which expressive policies can further improve performance.

-\item \textbf{Experimental evaluation:} On the Stochastic-D4RL, our two instantiations (RADAC / RAFMAC) outperform baselines on CVaR while maintaining competitive mean return on most tasks. \end{itemize}
+1) Risk-aware expressive policy learning: We introduce \textbf{RAMAC}, a simple, modular, and model-free framework that enables risk-aware learning with expressive generative actors by optimizing a \emph{single composite objective} that combines BC regularization with distributional risk optimization.
+Our primary instantiation is a diffusion-based actor, \textbf{RADAC (Risk-Aware Diffusion Actor-Critic)}.

+2) Objective-level and geometric analysis: We give simple bounds linking BC-induced behavior divergence control to (i) per-state OOD action events and (ii) the stability of $\mathrm{CVaR}_\alpha$ for bounded utility scores.
+We also provide a geometric perspective showing that prior-anchored perturbation can still allocate probability mass off-support even with expressive priors.

+3) Experimental evaluation: On Stochastic-D4RL benchmarks, \textbf{RADAC} outperforms baselines on CVaR while maintaining competitive mean return on most tasks.
+We additionally report a flow-matching variant, \textbf{RAFMAC (Risk-Aware Flow-Matching Actor-Critic)}, in App.~\ref{app:sd4rl_full}, which shows similar trends.
+Finally, we (i) visualize the geometric OOD mechanism in a 2-D risky bandit that contrasts \emph{prior-anchored perturbation} and \emph{expressive generative policies}, and (ii) use OOD-action detectors on Stochastic-D4RL to empirically validate the analysis.